Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

     * Password: Use the value stored in the *adminpassword* key vault secret
   * Expand the *Databases* tab and verify you can see *testdb*
 * Optional: Enable internet access to Azure SQL Database
-  * Note: This smoke testing is performed from the client environment (not *jumpwin1*)
-  * Verify that PrivateLink is not already configured on the network
+  * From the client environment (not *jumpwin1*), verify that PrivateLink is not already configured on the network
-    * Open a Windows command prompt and run the following command:
+    * Open a command prompt and run the following command:

       ```text
       ipconfig /all